utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-saved-examples.md

 1. Select **Generate example message**.

-1. Replace the sample string data with your name (or any other string).
+1. Replace the example message string data with your name (or any other string).

 1. Save the gRPC request to a collection.